swapnil110399/video_transalation_client/README.md

 ## Overview

 This project implements a scalable video translation service with asynchronous processing capabilities.
-It consists of a FastAPI-based server for handling translation jobs and a sophisticated client library that manages job submission and status monitoring.
+It consists of a FastAPI-based server for handling translation jobs and a sophisticated client library that manages job submission, status monitoring, and job cancellation.

 ## Features

 - Asynchronous job processing
 - Intelligent polling with progressive delay
+- Job cancellation support
 - Comprehensive error handling
 - Thread-safe job management
 - Configurable timeout and retry mechanisms